I'm Not Dreaming

-"I'm Not Dreaming" is a song performed by the American singer Zulema (and friend) in 1978.
-She sang in a duet with a supposedly mysterious male singer.
+"I'm Not Dreaming" is a song performed by the American singer Zulema in 1978.

 Background

 The song, "I'm Not Dreaming", was written and produced by Van McCoy.
 Backed with her own composition, "Gotta Find a Way" was released on LeJoint 5N-34002 in 1978.
 The album of the same name was reviewed by Cash Box in the November 4, 1978 issue.
 The two tracks selected by the magazine were ballads, "Praying for a Miracle" and "I'm Not Dreaming".